Welcome to the Churchwardens’ page of the Newcastle Diocesan website.

 For further information, see the Archdeacons’ Briefing Number 6, updated September 2018.

 Your Area Dean is in overall charge of a parish during a vacancy, but there will be a number of extra duties for Churchwardens.
 These include maintaining services, pastoral care, covering emergencies and the security of the vicarage.
-Information on what happens during a vacancy can be downloaded here.

 Useful Publications and Websites